Édier Ocampo: Youth

-He was called up to the squad again for the 2023 South American U-20 Championship, and was lauded for his performance in the opening game against Paraguay.
-He was then part of the squad for the 2023 FIFA U-20 World Cup, and was injured after a strong challenge by Miguel Monsalve before the group stage game against Japan, with compatriot Devan Tanton being reported as his replacement.
-However, he played in the game before being replaced in the closing minutes by Tanton.
+He played at the 2023 South American U-20 Championship, drawing praise for his performance in the opening game against Paraguay.
+At the 2023 FIFA U-20 World Cup in Argentina he started all four of Colombia's matches, assisting in the round-of-16 win over Slovakia before elimination by Italy in the quarter-finals.
+He had been an injury doubt before the group game against Japan after a challenge in training by Miguel Monsalve, with Devan Tanton reported as his replacement, but played before being substituted late on.